Arthur de Gobineau

 Parliamentarian and evangelical leader Wilberforce (1759 -1833) led the campaign to have Christian missionaries sent to British controlled India.

-As a young man Churchill was posted to India and developed a basic dislike for the country that intensified as it moved towards independence.
+As a young man Churchill was posted to India and developed a visceral dislike for the country that intensified as it moved towards independence.
 He was one of the most effective propagandists of Empire.

 "Of India, it has been well said that the British Empire was acquired in a fit of absence of mind,” he wrote in The History of the English Speaking Peoples (1956) It was anything but that.
 The East India Company acquired control of about 3/5th of the Mughal Empire by a combination of steadfast treachery and violence between 1757 and 1857.
 Throughout that time the Company acted formally in the name of the powerless Mughal Emperor in Delhi.
 After the uprising of 1857, the British government took over from the Company and ruled its Swiss cheese empire in India for 90 years.
 Its efforts during that time to assert "paramountcy" over the remaining parts of the Mughal domains were steadfastly reported during that time.